captainzero93/GPT-and-Claude-at-home-optimised-for-12GB-Vram---LM-Studio-/README.md

 Batch Size: 512 (or 1024 for faster systems)
 ```

 !!
-Max Output Length: 40,960 tokens - at the cost of speed !!
+Max Output Length: 40,960 tokens - at the cost of speed, RAM + VRAM !!

 ### Step 4: Test the Configuration